 This museum brings the history of St Bartholomew's Hospital (or Barts) to life using interactive displays.
 Be transported back into the world of a 13th-century sister or a 15th-century apprentice surgeon and study original drawings that illustrate interesting medical cases.

-This unusual spot is a must for anyone with a love of machines and engineering.
-Opened in 1874 as David Kirkaldy’s Testing and Experimenting Works, the museum showcases his 116-ton "universal testing machine" which still works, even after years of use testing materials’ strength for bridges, locomotives, ships, airliners and more.
+This quirky museum in London is a must for anyone with a love of machines and engineering.
+Opened in 1874 as David Kirkaldy’s Testing and Experimenting Works, this joyfully weird museum showcases Kirkaldy's 116-ton "universal testing machine" which still works, even after years of use testing materials’ strength for bridges, locomotives, ships, airliners and more.

 This grand old building has been home to some of the world's greatest scientific minds and now houses artefacts used in history's most famous experiments.
 Discover how scientists built the first transformer or try your hand at the chemical elements game at The Faraday Museum at the Royal Institution.

-Go back in time as this restored 19th-century operating theatre tells the story of surgery and herbal medicine from the 13th to 19th century.
-Housed on top of a church, The Old Operating Theatre Museum and Herb Garret is home to fascinating (and slightly creepy!) furniture, surgical instruments and other pharmaceutical objects.
+Go back in time as this restored 19th-century operating theatre tells the story of surgery and herbal medicine from the 13th to the 19th centuries.
+Housed on top of a church, The Old Operating Theatre Museum and Herb Garret is one of the most interesting and quirky museums in London and home to fascinating (and slightly creepy!) furniture, surgical instruments and other pharmaceutical objects.